 About 60% of oil well footage is drilled in clays and shales.
-These rocks are neither hard nor abrasive and thus should be easy to drill.
+These rocks are neither hard nor abrasive and, thus, should be easy to drill.
 Problems arise, however, because of the soft and sticky nature of the cuttings produced.
 These cuttings absorb water from the drilling fluid, swell, and stick to the Drilling Bit.
-Balling occurs when clay based drilled solids adhere together and cling to the metal surfaces of the bit and pipe.
+Balling occurs when clay-based drilled solids adhere together and cling to the metal surfaces of the bit and pipe.

-Bit balling usually occurs while drilling shale.
+Bit balling usually occur while drilling shale.
 Clay adhesion is a function of the electrochemical attraction of clay to clay solids and clay to metal (surface tension).
-The reaction begins when clay solids become wet and hydration/dispersion of the clay occurs.
-Adhesion magnitude is determined by the degree of clay hydration, the chemical properties of the clay, chemical composition of the mud’s aqueous phase, and the proximity between reactive solids or the solids concentration.
+The reaction begins when clay solids become wet, and hydration/dispersion of the clay occurs.
+Adhesion magnitude is determined by the degree of clay hydration, the chemical properties of the clay, the chemical composition of the mud’s aqueous phase, and the proximity between reactive solids or the solids concentration.
 Massive concentrations of reactive solids can overwhelm most mud systems.

 Undesirable Effect Of Balling Problem

 - Because cuttings stick to the spaces between bit teeth, the penetration depth is reduced.
-Penetration Rate will not respond to rotary RPM increases or Weight On Bit (WOB), this may result in pulling a Drilling Bit before it is due to be replaced.
+Penetration Rate will not respond to rotary RPM increases or Weight On Bit (WOB); this may result in pulling a Drilling Bit before it is due to be replaced.